Stark Tech

 Aging technicians

-• May have low vision, hearing loss, limited mobility, etc. due to aging
+• May have low vision, hearing loss, limited mobility, etc. that could affect their ability to work

 Inconsistency was a safety risk — not just a QA issue